 Monitoring the Patient’s Health

 The job of a nurse is not an easy task.
 These professionals are experts at examining and keeping an eye on their patients.
 Nurses take note of the smallest details, relaying them to the doctor to make the process more efficient.
-Knowing about a vast array of problems and their symptoms, the importance of a nurse is often overlooked.
+Knowing what is medical terminology, and a vast array of problems and their symptoms, the importance of a nurse is often overlooked.
 They are also responsible for reviewing and analyzing the health reports, enabling the doctors to arrive at a reasonable conclusion.

 Undoubtedly, nurses need to be thorough in their assessment, considering both their physical and emotional state.
 Such individuals excel at perceiving and even anticipating the patient’s condition.